 Another option that landed in Users Insights 4.0 is the ability to explore the results of all attempts for the individual quizzes.
 From the LearnDash Module Options you can enable the quizzes that you would like to explore:

-Please note that the results are displayed as integers for better readability (e.g. 66.66% will be shown as 66%), however when exported the full float number with be loaded.
+Please note that the results are displayed as integers for better readability (e.g. 66.66% will be shown as 66%), however, when exported the full float number with being loaded.

 Quiz activity details

 In addition to the available fields and filters, the Users Insights user profile section also includes the quiz performance of each user:

 This section lists all of the quiz attempts for the selected user, along with the final result of the quiz.